 In general, you can only be granted a re-entry permit for a specific trip.

-SIRI will usually request documentation of your specific journey, e.g. flight tickets.
+SIRI will usually request documentation of this specific trip, e.g. flight tickets.

 You can only apply for a re-entry permit if you hold a valid passport.
 This also applies if you are a child.